dominik-reiner/esp32-cam-rest-api/README.md

 1. Install the dev requirements `pixi install`
 2. Flash the ESP32-CAM firmware:
-   - Download the camera-enabled MicroPython firmware from [micropython-camera-driver](https://github.com/lemariva/micropython-camera-driver/tree/master/firmware)
+   - Download the camera-enabled MicroPython firmware from [esp32-cam-micropython-2022](https://github.com/shariltumin/esp32-cam-micropython-2022)
+   - I am using firmwares-20230717/ESP32/AI-Thinker-OV2640/WiFi-SSL
    - Flash it using esptool.py

 ## Setup
 1. Copy the .env.example file to .env `cp .env.example .env`
 2. Update the WiFi credentials in `.env`
-3. Run the install script `pixi run install` (while the ESP32 is connected)
+3. Run the install script `pixi run install` (while the ESP32-CAM is connected)

 ## Usage